Hornbill-Docs/esp-config/esp-config/security/logon-history.md

 # Logon History
 The logon history provides an audit trail of each time there is a user logon to your Hornbill.
 This can be a useful tool to identify logon attempts from unknown sources.

-For Standard Versions the logs are kept for 90 days
+For Standard Versions the logs are kept for 2 Months

 For Enterprise Vesions the logs are kept for 12 Months